xpd54/backtesting/README.md

 --start_quote_balance=0.0 \ (we have 0 usd to start with)
 ```

-Here we can see with rebalancing trade strategy we have gain of 2043.60%.
-But if we would have just buy and hold it's 4272.85%.
-Well HODL strategy is the best in crypto market do time travel and buy in 2011 and sell in 2024 that's [HODL](https://www.investopedia.com/terms/h/hodl.asp).
+Here we can see with the rebalancing trade strategy we have a gain of **2043.60%**.
+But if we would have just bought and hold it would have been **4272.85%**.
+Well HODL strategy is the best in the crypto market do time travel and buy in 2011 and sell in 2024 that's [HODL](https://www.investopedia.com/terms/h/hodl.asp).

 ```
 [2025-02-03 20:47:00.665] [0x7ff8599feb40] [INFO] rebalancing_trade_simulator[0.7000|0.0500] evaluation